Clutchison/namia/c1/sessions/0/prequel.md

 ## Intro

 All you have ever known, is Darkness.
 Your mothers and fathers, were you lucky enough to know them before they perished, told you tails of a long ago time, an age of sun and stars.
-But fairy
+But fairy tails don't protect against the night.
+Against The Monster, the Demons.
+And worse.
+You've all found yourselves in the settlement of Somberholde.
+Here, Archivus Drakkenhand, the First Mage and his regiment of arcane fighters have managed to beat back the waves of demons for over a generation.
+An hour ago, the warning bells rang, signalling another demonic onslaught.
+You have all sheltered in an underground bunker.
+Other than hushed wispers of assurance from mothers to their worried children, all is silent.

 _PCs are survivors of the age of dark.
 They are all level 3 and are not divine classed.
 Huddled in Somberholde, they await out a demon attack, a common occurence for the time.
 But